 - Mt.
 Pleasant is home to Southern Grace Distilleries where they’re aging bourbon by blaring rock and roll in the barrel house.
 Also know as “Whiskey Prison,” the operation is housed inside the former Cabarrus Correctional Facility built in 1929 and offers tours and tastings.

 A Track for Every Season

 Apply this itinerary any time of year and visit during each season for a different music experience.

-Each October, a new class of our state’s music industry greats are recognized at the annual North Carolina Music Hall of Fame Induction Ceremony, and you can attend.
-Any of the accommodations located at Exit 60 will put you closest to the Induction Ceremony in Kannapolis.
+Each October, a new class of our state’s music industry greats are recognized at the North Carolina Music Hall of Fame Induction Ceremony and you can attend!
+Accommodations at Exit 60 will put you closest to the event in Kannapolis.
 44 Mills Kitchen + Tap serves local eats with a side of history.
 The name is a nod to Cabarrus County’s 44 textile mills dating back to the 1800s.

 Indoor venues like Cabarrus Arena & Events Center and the 227-seat Davis Theatre are ideal for catching live performances during colder months.
 Stay at Embassy Suites Golf Resort & Spa and relax from the holiday rush with a treatment at Spa Botanica.
 Cozy up with a cocktail and a hearty meal at 73 & Main in Mt.
 Pleasant, a festive small town that’s perfect for getting into the holiday spirit.

 Call the Visitor Center at 800-848-3740 for assistance with planning your trip!